learningequality/kolibri-installer-windows/windows/kolibri-signing-doc/README.md

 * Set up buildkite environment variables
 	- In buildkite, navigate to Kolibri's `Pipeline Settings` > `Environment variables`
 	- Add the environment variable `WINDOWS_SIGN_SCRIPT_PATH=C:\xxxx\sign_script.bat`
-	- Replace `xxxx` above so the the `sign_script.bat` file path is correct
+	- Replace `xxxx` above so the `sign_script.bat` file path is correct

 * Build and sign a Kolibri Windows installer
-	- Navigate to the kolibri pipeline, and click `New Build`
+	- Navigate to the Kolibri pipeline, and click `New Build`
 	- Click `Options` and add the `SIGN_WINDOWS_INSTALLER=true` environment variable
 	- Click `Create Build`